Pittsburgh Pirates

 The Pirates are also often referred to as the "Bucs" or the "Buccos" (derived from buccaneer, a synonym for pirate).
 Since 2001 the team has played its home games at PNC Park, a 39,000-seat stadium along the Allegheny River in Pittsburgh's North Side.
 The Pirates previously played at Forbes Field from 1909 to 1970 and at Three Rivers Stadium from 1970 to 2000.
-Since 1948 the Pirates' colors have been black, gold and white, matching the other major professional sports teams in Pittsburgh, the Steelers and the Penguins (and the minor league Pittsburgh Riverhounds SC).
-These colors are derived from the flag of Pittsburgh, and Pittsburgh is the only North American city where all the professional sports teams share the same colors.
+Since 1948 the Pirates' colors have been black, gold and white, derived from the flag of Pittsburgh and matching the other major professional sports teams in Pittsburgh, the Steelers and the Penguins.

-Franchise history
+History

 Professional baseball in the Pittsburgh area began in 1876 with the organization of the Allegheny Base Ball Club, an independent (non-league) club based in a then-separate city called Allegheny City, across the Allegheny River from Pittsburgh.
 The team joined the minor league International Association in 1877, only to fold the following season.
 On October 15, 1881, Denny McKnight held a meeting at Pittsburgh's St. Clair Hotel to organize a new Allegheny club, which began play in 1882 as a founding member of the American Association.
-Chartered as the Allegheny Base Ball Club of Pittsburgh, the team was listed as "Allegheny" in the standings, and was sometimes called the "Alleghenys" (rarely the "Alleghenies") in that era's custom of referring to a team by its pluralized city or club name.
-After five mediocre seasons in the A.A., Pittsburgh became the first A.A. team to switch to the older National League in 1887.
-At the time, William A. Nimick was club president and Horace Phillips manager.
+Chartered as the Allegheny Base Ball Club of Pittsburgh, the team was listed as "Allegheny" in the standings, and was sometimes called the "Alleghenys" (occasionally the "Alleghenies" or “Allies”) in that era's custom of referring to a team by its pluralized city or club name.
+After five mostly mediocre seasons, Pittsburgh became the first A.A. team to switch to the older National League in 1887.

-Before the 1890 season, almost all of the Alleghenys' best players bolted to the Players' League's Pittsburgh Burghers.
+During the winter prior to the 1890 season, almost all of the Alleghenys' best players bolted to the Players' League's Pittsburgh Burghers.
 The Players' League collapsed after the season, and the players were allowed to go back to their old clubs.
-However, the Alleghenys also scooped up highly regarded second baseman Lou Bierbauer, who had previously played with the AA's Philadelphia Athletics.
-Although the Athletics had failed to include Bierbauer on their reserve list, they loudly protested the Alleghenys' move.
+However, the Alleghenys also signed highly regarded second baseman Lou Bierbauer, who had previously played with the A.A.'s Philadelphia Athletics.
+Although the Athletics failed to include Bierbauer on their reserve list, they loudly protested the Alleghenys' move.
 In an official complaint, an AA official claimed the Alleghenys' signing of Bierbauer was "piratical".
-This incident (discussed at some length in The Beer and Whisky League, by David Nemec, written in 1994) quickly accelerated into a schism between the leagues that contributed to the demise of the A.A.
-Although the Alleghenys were never found guilty of wrongdoing, their allegedly "piratical" act gained them the occasional nickname "Pirates" starting in 1891.
-Within a few years, the nickname caught on with Pittsburgh newspapers.
+This incident quickly accelerated into a schism between the leagues that contributed to the demise of the A.A.
+Although the Alleghenys were never found guilty of wrongdoing, their allegedly "piratical" act gained them the occasional nickname "Pirates" from newspapers around the country, starting in 1891.
+Within a few years, the nickname caught on with even Pittsburgh newspapers.
 The nickname was first acknowledged on the team's uniforms in 1912.